jdfreeman-repo/salarypredictionportfolio/README.md

 #### Develop Solution
 Feature engineering, create and test models, and select the best model
 #### Deploy Solution
-Automate pipeline, deploy solution, and measure efficacy - how much is it positely affecting the KPI; get feedback and improve model
+Automate pipeline, deploy solution, and measure efficacy - how much is it positively affecting the KPI; get feedback and improve model

 ### Define
 In this project, our company needs to determine the "correct" salary for new job postings based on existing job postings.